KWDB/docs/en/db-administration/db-object-mgmt/relational-db/range-mgmt-relational.md

 # Ranges

+KWDB stores all user data (tables, indexes, etc.) and almost all system data in a sorted map of key-value pairs.
+This keyspace is divided into contiguous chunks called ranges.
+Therefore, you can find every key in one range.

+From a SQL perspective, a relational table and its secondary indexes initially map to a single range, where each key-value pair in the range represents a single row in the table (also called the primary index) or a single row in a secondary index.
+As soon as the size of a range reaches 512 MiB, it is split into two ranges.
+This process continues for these new ranges as the table and its indexes continue growing.
+When the table and its indexes decrease, the ranges will be automatically merged.
+Note that KWDB supports Mark-Sweep.
+Therefore, ranges are not merged immediately after the data is removed.
+Ranges are merged only when the removed data is garbage collected.

+KWDB supports using the `SHOW RANGES` statement to view range information for databases, tables, and indexes, and using the `ALTER RANGE` statement to modify the replica zone configuration of ranges.

 ## SHOW RANGES

 The `SHOW RANGES` statement shows information about the ranges that comprise the data for a table, index, or database.
 This information is useful for verifying how SQL data maps to underlying ranges, and where the replicas for those ranges are located.